machinetranslate/machinetranslate.org/events/machine-translation-meetup-1.md

     url: https://machinetranslate.org/about/
 ---

-The first Bay Area **Machine Translation meetup** took place on 11 May, 2022, in Menlo Park, California.
+The first Bay Area **machine translation meetup** took place on 11 May, 2022, in Menlo Park, California.

 It was organised by Machine Translate.